davidstosik/mfynab/README.md

   ```
 - Passing logger everywhere feels weird.
 - Prompt user for captcha and other account extra authentication required by Money Forward?
+- One might want to run a single Docker instance for multiple users, but the current setup does not allow that easily.
+We'll want to bring the secret environment variables into the config file, making it possible to assign them to a given "user", and name them accordingly.